PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 # DataStore Content
 The spreadsheet (aka DataStore) named InputFileName_SkyComb.xlsx can contain these tabs:
-- Files: Lists the input file(s) read, and the output file(s) created
+- **Files**: Lists the input file(s) read, and the output file(s) created
-- Drone: Summarises the drone video(s) meta-data, drone flight path meta-data, ground elevations, and other settings related to the following tabs:
+- **Drone**: Summarises the drone video(s) meta-data, drone flight path meta-data, ground elevations, and other settings related to the following tabs:
-	- Sections: Lists the raw flight sections data detailing the drone flight.
+	- **Sections**: Lists the raw flight sections data detailing the drone flight.
-	- Sections2: Holds graphs based on the raw drone Sections data, including:
+	- **Sections2**: Holds graphs based on the raw drone Sections data, including:
 		- The flight path in the Northing / Easting coordinate system
 		- The flight path in the original Longitude / Latitude coordinate system
 		- The lineal distance travelled (in meters) by the drone per section, graphed over time